enzom-uy/enzom-uy/README.md

 ### Hola, I'm Enzo Muñoz! 👋

-- 🔭 I’m currently working on getting involved in more Open Source projects while looking for a job.
+- 🔭 I’m a self-taught Full stack developer, based in Uruguay.
 - 🌱 I’m currently learning more about React as my main JavaScript library.
 - 👯 I’m looking to collaborate on the Open Source community.
 - 🤔 I’m looking for help with anything!
 Feel free to contribute in any of my public repos 😁
+- 📺 You can watch me code every now and then on twitch: [enzom_dev - Twitch](https://twitch.tv/enzom_dev)

 ___
 ### Languages and tools I use: